taoo0316/GetGo-App-Reviews/README.md

 <img width="439" alt="Screenshot 2023-02-24 at 2 37 03 PM" src="https://user-images.githubusercontent.com/95064358/221180663-ab016dda-35c8-4ed2-ac77-33cab5062ec2.png">

 As we can see, there is a very high rate of response until Jan 2022.
 After that, the response rate seems to fluctuate a lot more, with a sharp dip in July to October of 2022.
-After that, the response rate has been steadily climbing up back again.
+Following that, the response rate has been steadily climbing up back again.

 It will be interesting to look into the periods of July-October of 2022 to understand better why the response rate is so low.